EpicGamesExt/BlenderTools/docs/send2ue/extensions/create-post-import-groom-assets.md

 # Create Post Import Assets For Groom
-The _Post Import Assets For Groom_ extension provides a convenient way to create additional unreal assets related to the imported groom asset.
+The _Create Post Import Assets For Groom_ extension provides a convenient way to create additional unreal assets related to the imported groom asset.

 ![0](./images/create-post-import-groom-assets/0.png)